-- 4.6 The access has been designed to ensure HGV's cannot depart to, or arrive from, the west along Lancaster Road. - 4.7 Whilst all the hedges in the area are kept at a low height and a driver of a HGV can see over them, there is also a need to ensure that standard visibility splays can be achieved should the new access be used by a light vehicle. - 4.8 To achieve these aims the entry and exit manoeuvres at the new access would be split and separate entry and exit points would be achieved with a dividing island. - 4.9 The proposed arrangements are shown on Drawing 220503/01/A. - 4.10 As can be seen a standard visibility splay for a 30 mph highway (2.4 x 43m.) can be achieved. - 4.11 Swept Path Plots of articulated tipper lorries arriving and departing are shown on Drawing 220503/02/A. It would be physically impossible to turn left out of the exit point or arrive from the west and turn left into the entry point but if desired the requirement for all HGV's to arrive from and depart to the east can be included in the CEMP.
+- 4.6 The access has been designed to ensure HGV's cannot depart to, or arrive from, the west along Lancaster Road. - 4.7 Whilst all the hedges in the area are kept at a low height and a driver of a HGV can see over them, there is also a need to ensure that standard visibility splays can be achieved should the new access be used by a light vehicle. - 4.8 To achieve these aims the entry and exit manoeuvres at the new access would be split and separate entry and exit points would be achieved with a dividing island. - 4.9 The proposed arrangements are shown on Drawing 220503/01/B. - 4.10 As can be seen a standard visibility splay for a 30 mph highway (2.4 x 43m.) can be achieved. - 4.11 It is likely that the minerals extracted and the reinstatement materials importer would be transported in standard 10m ridged tipper lorries.
+In the event that articulated vehicles were used then these would be likely to be 15m vehicles.
+To ensure that the access can accommodate the worst case vehicle it has been designed to accommodate a maximum size 16.5m vehicle even though it would be very unlikely for such a vehicle to be used.

-There is no reason for any light vehicles that may call at the site to not use the section of Lancaster Road to the west of the access and hence the widening on the north side of the exit lane (which from the HGV plots can be seen to be not required for the HGV manoeuvres) to allow a departing van or SUV to turn left at the end of the access road and then make a U turn at the exit point.
+- 4.12 Swept Path Plots of the maximum size articulated tipper lorries arriving and departing are shown on Drawing 220503/02B.
+It would be physically impossible to turn right out of the exit point or arrive from the west and turn left into the entry point but if desired the requirement for all HGV's to arrive from and depart to the east can be included in the CEMP. - 4.13 There is no reason for any light vehicles that may call at the site to not use the section of Lancaster Road to the west of the access and hence the widening on the north side of the exit lane (which from the HGV plots can be seen to be not required for the HGV manoeuvres) to allow a departing van or SUV to turn left at the end of the access road and then make a U turn at the exit point.